 The Lost World is next up, and is themed on the ever-popular Jurassic Park franchise.
 The highlight of The Lost World is undoubtedly the “Jurassic Park Rapids Adventure”, which is a water-based rapids escapade with surprises galore.
 I often find that I get TOO WET on this attraction so it is probably the one I have ridden the least, although it is still an incredibly well-themed attraction and with great special effects.
 There are also a few smaller attractions aimed at children, such as the “Canopy Flyer” and “Dino-Soarin'”, and plenty of food stalls and seating areas around here for the parents to sit and rest while the kids enjoy themselves (or dry off after the Rapids Adventure!).

 Further around the park, we get to Far Far Away, a magical and fairytale kingdom based on the Shrek films.
 The enormous centrepiece here is the Far Far Away Castle, which is almost as impressive as the Sleeping Beauty castle at Disneyland.
 In Far Far Away, USS has once again kept the kids at the forefront of their minds, as there are plenty of meet-and-greet opportunities with the major players from the world of Shrek, such as Princess Fiona, Puss, Donkey, and of course Shrek himself.
 There is a 3D cinema inside the castle which is a great way to get out of the heat and enjoy some air-con, although wait times for the 3D adventure are usually among the highest at USS, for some reason.
-The other attractions in Far Far Away are the “Enchanted Airways” family rollercoaster, and a new ride for late in 2014 called Puss In Boots’ Giant Journey, which is another family rollercoaster – but this time you are suspended in the air with your feet dangling free!
+The other attractions in Far Far Away are the “Enchanted Airways” family rollercoaster, and a new ride that opened late in 2014 called Puss In Boots’ Giant Journey, which is another family rollercoaster – but this time you are suspended in the air with your feet dangling free!